GooTechnologies/learn/tutorials/driving-game/index.md

 The reason we use the <strong>tpf</strong> as part of our parameter to addRotation is to make the code <em>frame rate independent</em>.
 If we always use tpf as part of our animation code it will run at the same speed regardless of how long it takes to render the scene.
 So this is a good practice to remember!

-[alert type="success, info, warning, danger, muted" close="true"] Hint: You can give the script a useful name by clicking on it, I will name it "prop_mesh"[/alert]
+<div class="alert alert-info" role="alert"> Hint: You can give the script a useful name by clicking on it, I will name it "prop_mesh"</div>

 Save the script and click on the play button at the bottom of the Goo Create window.
 You should see a little spinning car propeller.
 Press the <strong>stop</strong> button to continue working on the scene.